Chart Color Schemes

 An assessment of population growth drivers in Eden Hill reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, Eden Hill's population is estimated at around 4,098 people.
-This reflects an increase of 395 people since the 2021 Census, which reported a population of 3,703 people.
-The growth is inferred from AreaSearch's estimation of the resident population at 4,066 following examination of the latest ERP data release by the ABS in June 2024 and an additional validated new address since the Census date.
-This results in a population density ratio of 1,805 persons per square kilometer, above the national average according to AreaSearch assessments.
-Eden Hill's growth rate of 10.7% since the 2021 census exceeded both the national average (8.9%) and that of its SA3 area, marking it as a growth leader in the region.
+As of Nov 2025, the Eden Hill statistical area's population is estimated at around 4,197, reflecting an increase of 494 people since the 2021 Census.
+The 2021 Census reported a population of 3,703 in the Eden Hill (SA2).
+This growth is inferred from AreaSearch's estimation of 4,011 residents following examination of ABS' ERP data release in Jun 2024, and an additional validated new address since the Census date.
+The population density ratio is 1,848 persons per square kilometer, exceeding national averages assessed by AreaSearch.
+Eden Hill's growth rate of 13.3% since the 2021 census exceeded both national average (9.7%) and SA3 area averages.
 Overseas migration contributed approximately 65.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimation, AreaSearch utilises growth rates by age cohort provided by the ABS in its Greater Capital Region projections released in 2023 based on 2022 data.
-Demographic trends suggest a population increase just below the median of national statistical areas for Eden Hill, with an expected growth of 388 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 6.8% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 estimates, AreaSearch utilises growth rates by age cohort provided by the ABS in its Greater Capital Region projections (released in 2023, based on 2022 data).
+By 2041, the Eden Hill statistical area is expected to grow by 390 persons, reflecting a total increase of 4.3% over the 17 years.

 Frequently Asked Questions - Population